 As you already know, we work with the highest quality equipment manufacturers to supply the components for your boat.
 To receive full warranty coverage on all the individual components, such as engine, electronics and appliances, be sure to complete and return to the Original Equipment Manufacturers (OEM) warranty cards to activate the individual warranties for these important components.
 You will find them in the owner's packet that also contains the OEM manuals for this equipment.
-Please remember all the information contained in the OEM manuals supersedes the information contained in this manual.
+Please remember all the information contained in the OEM manuals.